 Resident vs. Non-Resident

-It’s important to differentiate between the inland trout stamp and the Lake Michigan salmon stamp, especially if you plan to fish in different bodies of water.
+Anglers under 16 are exempt regardless of residency.
+Also note the difference between the inland trout stamp and the Lake Michigan salmon stamp if you plan to fish both areas.

 Exemptions and Special Cases

-- Anglers under 16 are exempt when fishing in designated trout waters.
+- Anglers under 16 are fully exempt in designated trout waters.

-- Disabled or blind residents can fish without a license, but must still purchase the inland trout stamp for trout fishing.
+- Disabled or blind residents can fish without a license but still need to purchase the inland trout stamp when targeting trout.

-- No stamp is required for anglers fishing in private ponds owned by residents.
+- No stamp is required for fishing in private ponds owned by residents.

 Cost of the Trout Stamp

-If you’re planning to fish for trout in Illinois, you’ll need an annual inland trout stamp, which costs just $6.50 for most anglers.
-This modest fee supports conservation efforts and helps maintain the quality of trout fishing in the state.
+The annual inland trout stamp costs $6.50 for most anglers.
+This fee supports conservation and maintains trout fishing quality across the state.

-The trout stamp is required for fishing in inland waters, but don’t forget that a separate Lake Michigan salmon stamp is necessary for trout and salmon fishing in those waters.
+The stamp covers inland waters only.
+A separate Lake Michigan salmon stamp is required for trout and salmon fishing in those waters.

 How to Purchase a Trout Stamp